-I have over 15 years experience as a Counsellor and in that time I have worked with some amazing organisations.
+I have nearly 20 years experience as a Counsellor and in that time I have worked with some amazing organisations.

 I worked for Cruse Bereavement Care for a few years as a counsellor in Bristol, where I was able to support clients’ with the loss of someone close.
 As a result of my time at Cruse I was aware of the lack of support for people who had lost pets, so I now offer pet bereavement.
 Pets can represent so many relationships to us- son, daughter, partner and friend.

 I then went to work for a Drug and Alcohol agency, where I was able to continue and deepen my experiences and knowledge of working with loss.
 Addiction can take away relationships, jobs, homes and control and I found my work here extremely rewarding.
 I also learnt new approaches such as solution focused, CBT (Cognitive Behavioural Therapy) and brief therapy.